AMWA-TV/is-14/docs/Backup & restore.md

 - a boolean `recurse` argument (set to `true` for validating the entire device model)
 - the `restoreMode` argument (set to `Modify` in order to only allow changes to writeable properties)

+Devices MUST make the necessary changes to all objects in the `restore scope` which have a validation restore status of `Ok`.
 If a device requires a system reboot in order to apply the restore then it MUST perform this immediately after responding to the restore request.

 The diagram below captures how the `Modify` restore uses the backup data set to transition the device from its current device model to a changed state.